hknd23/DeepLearningCausal/README.md

             response.SL.learners = SLlearners)
 ```
 #### Plotting Treatment Effects From PATT-C Ensemble
 Our package includes features and functions that enables users to extract and illustrate from the PATT_C model (estimated via ensemble learning) the following: the distribution of the estimated PATT , the marginal effect of the PATT estimate of Strong Leader, and heterogeneous treatment effects to assess and visualize whether the PATT varies significantly across different subgroups identified in our example with respect to gender, age, education.

-The distribution of the estimated PATT uusing ggplot2 is given as:
+The distribution of the estimated PATT can be illustrated from the PATT-C estimated via ensemble learning using `plot()`:
 ![](tutorial_files/figure-gfm/pattcenv-1.png)<!-- -->

-The marginal effect of the PATT estimate of Strong Leader using the `marginal_plot' function is:
+The marginal effect of the PATT estimate of "Strong Leader" on "Support War" from the PATT-C (ensemble learning) model using the `marginal_plot' function is:

-Heterogenous Treatment Effects obtained from PATT estimating for the following subgroups using the `hte_plot` function is illustrated as:
+Heterogenous Treatment Effects obtained from the PATT estimate of *Strong Leader* is illustrated for the following three subgroups using the `hte_plot` function: